j-thapa/MAT-MARWKV/README.md

-This repository contains implementation of MAT, forked from https://github.com/PKU-MARL/Multi-Agent-Transformer.git and implementation of MRWKV (implementation of RWKV architecture for sequence modelling in MARL) which are available as algorithm options for MAT; rwkv code implementation was adpated from [rwkv github code].
+This repository contains implementation of MAT, forked from https://github.com/PKU-MARL/Multi-Agent-Transformer.git and implementation of MARWKV (implementation of RWKV architecture for sequence modelling in MARL) which are available as algorithm options for MAT; rwkv code implementation was adpated from [[rwkv github code]](https://github.com/BlinkDL/RWKV-LM).
 This repository is part of a academic course Practical Work in AI (Master).

 **For more details, one can go through the report uploaded in the same repository.**